Chandini3/Monster-chase-game/README.md

 # GAME
-This game uses the pixelated images from above as the assets.
+This game uses the pixelated images from above as the assets. <br />
+This is a game project built in Unity 2D.
+The game consists of a character whose task is to avoid the monsters.The game allows the user to jump over the enemies being spawned from left and right direction using the space bar and and walk in left and right directions using the D and A key respectively.
+The player will be able to select a different character, restart the game or just go back to the main page to start a fresh game.